Joseph B. Strauss became immortal by designing and building the Golden Gate Bridge. But human immortality was only a relative concept for Strauss.

-The true immortals, in his conception, were the mighty Northern California Redwood trees watching over the land of the free and the home of the brave.
-Some of the most impressive examples of the ancient flora can be seen along the appropriately name, Avenue of the Giants.
+The true immortals, in his conception, were the mighty northern California redwood trees watching over the land of the free and the home of the brave.
+Some of the most impressive examples of the ancient flora can be seen along the appropriately named Avenue of the Giants.

-To drive over or under the Avenue of the Giants is a lesson in humility.
-Being watched by earth’s mighty guardians, wooden statues touching heaven, it feels like you’re a single note in a centuries old symphony composed by rustling treetops over 300 feet high.
+To drive the Avenue of the Giants is a lesson in humility.
+Being watched by earth’s mighty guardians, wooden statues touching heaven, it feels like you’re a single note in a centuries-old symphony composed by rustling treetops over 300 feet above.
 The scenic highway also includes such famous redwood landmarks as the “Drive-Thru Tree” and the nearly 1,000 year old “Immortal Tree.”

 The greatest of Earth’s living forms,Tall conquerors that laugh at storms;Their challenge still unanswered rings,Through fifty centuries of kings.

 The nations that with them were young,Rich empires, with their forts far-flung,Lie buried now–their splendor gone;But these proud monarchs still live on.